 This report provides key statistics and analysis on Europe’s mobile phone market as it prepares for continuing regulatory and operating challenges.
 It includes data on subscriber numbers, mobile penetration, and market growth, as also the strategies of operators as they face tighter regulatory impositions on interconnection and on voice and data roaming.
 The principal mobile operators across Europe are profiled, including statistics on their customer base, financial results and strategies.

-Sony buys out Ericsson’s 50% stake in joint venture for €1 billion; Google buys Motorola Mobility for about US$12.5 billion; new roaming data tariff caps enforced from July 2014; EC proposes extension of data roaming to global markets; Vodafone splits European operations into two divisions; EC to co-ordinate mobile satellite efforts; operator data to Q1 2013; market developments into mid-2013.
+Sony buys out Ericsson’s 50% stake in joint venture for €1 billion; Google buys Motorola Mobility; new roaming data tariff caps enforced, bid to end roaming in new legislative package; Vodafone splits European operations into two divisions; EC to co-ordinate mobile satellite efforts; operator data to Q2 2013; market developments into September 2013.

 Companies covered in this report include: